LouisBearing/Graph-SPSE-Encoding/README.md

 # Graph-SPSE-Encoding
-The minimal reproducible code to count simple paths in a graph in python.
+The minimal reproducible code to count simple paths in a `PyTorch Geometric` graph in python.

 ``count_self_avoiding_paths.py`` contains the function ``get_simple_paths_count`` which count simple paths given the edge index matrix of a `PyTorch Geometric` input graph.